 Best Manhattan restaurants

-New York dining mores have experienced a seismic paradigm shift in the past decade, toppling Old World restaurant titans and making conquering heroes of chefs that champion accessible food served in casual environments.
-But Le Bernardin—the city’s original temple of haute French seafood—survived the shake-up unscathed.
 Siblings Gilbert and Maguy Le Coze brought their Parisian eatery to Gotham in 1986, and the restaurant has maintained its reputation in the decades since.
 Le Bernardin is still a formal place, with white tablecloths, decorous service and a jackets-required policy in the main dining room.
-But a recent overhaul modernized the room with leather banquettes and a 24-foot mural of a tempestuous sea by Brooklyn artist Ran Ortner.
+But an overhaul modernized the room with leather banquettes and a 24-foot mural of a tempestuous sea by Brooklyn artist Ran Ortner.

 A vibrant redesign by Adam Tihany has brought Daniel Boulud’s classically opulent restaurant into the 21st century.
-The food is as fresh as the decor: A raw starter of wasabi-kissed hamachi tartare is paired with hamachi sashimi marinated in a subtle tandoori rub.
-Unusually generous entrees include astonishingly tender halibut, roasted on a slab of Himalayan sea salt and served with Thai basil, hearts of palm and a mellow yogurt-curry sauce.
+The food is as fresh as the decor with unusually generous entrees consisting of seafood stunners.
 Sure, Daniel is still a big-ticket commitment, but Boulud and his team make a powerful case for keeping the high-end genre alive.

 Gramercy is the restaurant that transformed Danny Meyer from a one-shop restaurateur to a full-blown impresario, made Tom Colicchio a star and launched a citywide proliferation of casual yet upscale American eateries.
 It’s delicate constructions of vegetables and fish that dominate now.
-The influence of Blue Hill at Stone Barns, a restaurant given to ingredients-worship, is evident as soon as the first course (of the main dining room’s mandated three-course prix fixe) is rolled out.
+Ingredients-worship is evident as soon as the first course (of the main dining room’s mandated three-course prix fixe) is rolled out.